Azure Availability Sets vs Zones: Key Differences Explained | Updated 2025

 • Implement Autoscaling: Enable Azure Autoscale to automatically adjust the number of VM instances based on demand.
 Autoscaling can help your application handle traffic spikes while maintaining availability and performance.

-• Backup and Disaster Recovery: Use Azure Backup to regularly back up your data and Azure Site Recovery to replicate workloads to a secondary region for disaster recovery.
+• Backup and Disaster Recovery: Use Azure Backup to regularly back up your data and Azure Site Recovery to replicate workloads to a secondary region for disaster recovery, essential practices covered in Microsoft Azure Training to ensure data protection and business continuity in the cloud.
 This ensures business continuity in case of a region-wide outage.

 • Monitor Health and Performance: Use Azure Monitor and Azure Application Insights to monitor the health and performance of your applications and resources.
 Set up alerts for resource failures or performance degradation to take action before they affect your application.